mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 ```

-### With 1 CM command that will install all deps automatically
+### With one CM command that will install all dependencies automatically

 ```bash